It Ends with Us controversies: Premiere

-Fans and media outlets also noticed that Hoover and Lively, along with several other members of the cast, were not following or had unfollowed Baldoni on Instagram.
+On the red carpet, Lively disclosed to E!
+News that her husband, Canadian-American actor Ryan Reynolds, wrote a scene that is a fan-favorite from the book despite not being credited as a writer on the film, sparking fan speculation about whether there were disputes with Baldoni over creative control.
+Further speculation arose when fans observed that several cast members and Hoover were not following or had unfollowed Baldoni on Instagram.
 Canadian journalist Liz Plank, a friend of Baldoni and also his co-host of the podcast Man Enough, attended the premiere and posted about it to her Instagram but did not pose with Baldoni or mention him in any of her posts.

-On August 8, 2024, The Hollywood Reporter reported that the film's post-production faced issues, and claimed that Lively, commissioned her own edit of the film from the American film editor Shane Reid, who'd edited the Marvel Studios film Deadpool & Wolverine, which was also slated for release that year, starring Lively's husband, Reynolds.
-Australian-British actor Hugh Jackman, Reynold's co-star in Deadpool & Wolverine, had also attended the premiere, posing with Reynolds and Lively.
-Reynolds also used the event to promote Deadpool & Wolverine and appeared in a promotional video for It Ends with Us.
+On August 8, 2024, The Hollywood Reporter reported that during the film's post-production process, Lively commissioned her own edit of the film from the American film editor Shane Reid, who had edited the Marvel Studios film Deadpool & Wolverine starring and produced by Lively's husband Reynolds, which was slated for release around the same time as It Ends with Us.
+Reynolds and Lively used the press tour and premiere as an opportunity to cross-promote their projects.
+Australian-British actor Hugh Jackman, Reynolds's co-star in Deadpool & Wolverine, also attended the It Ends with Us premiere, posing with Reynolds and Lively.